-I am an Assistant Professor in the Department of Sociology, associate at the Center for Social and Demographic Analysis , and affiliate of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany, State University of New York.
+I am an Assistant Professor of Sociology in the Department of Social and Behavioral Sciences at the University of California, San Francisco (UCSF) as core faculty in the sociology doctoral program.
+From 2016-2018, I was an Assistant Professor in the Department of Sociology, associate at the Center for Social and Demographic Analysis , and affiliate of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany, State University of New York.

 For 2017-2019, I have been selected as a Summer Institute on Tenure and Professional Advancement (SITPA) Fellow at Duke University.
 In 2015-2016, I was a UC President’s Postdoctoral Fellow in the sociology department at UC Berkeley.
 I earned my PhD in sociology from New York University in 2015.
 I also hold a BA in comparative literature from Fordham University and an MFA in nonfiction creative writing from Columbia University.